kesanilathasri/bugs-tracker/README.md

 **To add new fields:**
 1. Add the field to `bugFields` in `App.jsx`.
 2. Update forms, tables, and Excel import logic to include the new field.
-3. (If using a backend) Update the database schema and API.
+3. No backend changes required - pure frontend application.

-**To integrate with Azure DevOps/ServiceNow:**
+**To integrate with external services (future):**
-1. Add integration logic in the backend for external APIs.
+1. Add API integration logic directly in React components
-2. Add UI controls for sync/import/export as needed.
+2. Use fetch/axios for external API calls
+3. Maintain LocalStorage as fallback

 **To customize UI/theme:**
 - Adjust Tailwind classes in `index.css` and component files.